-6.2 Effect of Memory Latency on Runahead Processors
+5.2.
+Effect of Memory Latency on Runahead Processors

-Fig. 21 shows the percent error in IPC of the runahead execution processor when wrong-path memory references are not modeled for three main memory latencies.
-Similar to our findings on traditional out-of-order processors in Section 4, not modeling wrong-path references result in a significant error and the error increases as the memory latency increases.
+Figure 20 shows the percent error in IPC of the runahead execution processor when wrong-path memory references are not modeled for three main memory latencies.
+Similar to our findings on traditional out-of-order processors in Section 3, not modeling wrong-path references result in a significant error and the error increases as the memory latency increases.
 We observe that wrong-path memory references have a much larger impact on the IPC estimates of a runahead execution processor.
-For example, if wrongpath references are not modeled, the error in the IPC estimate for the mcf benchmark is 63 percent for a 1,000cycle memory latency.
-Error in IPC is more than 5 percent for five benchmarks: vpr, mcf, parser, vortex, and bzip2.
-Hence, wrong-path references are very important to model in order to get accurate IPC estimates in a runahead execution processor, more so than in a traditional out-oforder processor.
+For example, if wrong-path references are not modeled, the error in the IPC estimate for the mcf benchmark is 63% for a 1000-cycle memory latency.
+Error in IPC is more than 5% for five benchmarks: vpr, mcf, parser, vortex, and bzip2.
+Hence, wrong-path references are very important to model in order to get accurate IPC estimates in a runahead execution processor, more so than in a traditional out-of-order processor.